neimanchen/closet_ai/README.md

 Get an [AccuWeather developer key](https://www.developer.accuweather.com/).

-In the terminal where you want to run the server, run
+Add the following to keys in src/server/config.js:
 ```
-export ACCUWEATHER_KEY=YOURKEYHERE
+accuweatherKey: 'YOUR_KEY_HERE'
 ```

 To start the server, run